Skip to content

 Obligation Suggested

-Commentary If the locn_geometry field uses the ENVELOPE syntax, then these fields will be identical.
+Commentary If the Geometry field uses the ENVELOPE syntax, then these fields will be identical.

 Element Set DCAT